MaxPleaner/job_tracker_cli/README.md

 Application Counts
-`last_day_applied_count`: num companies added in last 24 hours `total_applied_count`: total number of companies
+`last_day_applied_count`: num companies added in last 24 hours `total_applied_count`: total number of companies `responded_percentage`: percentage of companies which have responded `rejected_perecentage`: percentage of companies which have rejected

 Database
 `migrate`: run the migrations